 He began his education at the Cathedral School in Salisbury, which was open not only to choristers but to sons of clergy in the diocese.
 His basic learning came from headmaster E L Griffiths, and in his spare time he read comics – ‘The Wizard was a wonderful thing’ – and the historical novels of William Harrison Ainsworth.

 He won a scholarship to Sherborne, where he particularly enjoyed Maths and thought he would go on to read it at university.
-The writing was on the wall when he was blamed for his side losing the inter-house rugby cup for the first time in years.
-Janson-Smith queried how this could be when he had not played in the match.
-His master retorted, ‘It’s the moral problems raised by you.
+Sport was a different matter.
+His master blamed him for his side losing the inter-house rugby cup for the first time in years.
+‘It’s the moral problems raised by you.
 You teach the other boys to stay in and talk and read, instead of getting out and kicking a ball like a decent fellow!’

 When Janson-Smith found himself struggling with the square root of minus one, he concluded that he should switch to English.
 Years later, a Professor of Maths at Cambridge told him that only a highly numerate person would struggle with such a concept, and he enjoyed applying algebra to everyday problems for the rest of his life.